AmanDeep9925/CalculatorProject/ReadMe.md

 # Simple Calculator

-A simple calculator to under how the DOM manipulation takes place.
+A simple calculator to understand how the DOM manipulation takes place.

 ![Calculator](images/calculator.png)